t0beers/ndlcom/README.md

 # Introduction

+Ressource efficient protocol to exchange messages in a point-to-point network.
+This repository contains a library for bare-metal usage and a POSIX based bridging application.

 Complex heterogenuous systems are equipped with an increasing number of small decentralized computing devices.
-These are used to read sensors distributed across the system or for high-frequency control of motors.
-Connecting all these nodes in a packet based point-to-point network allows for flexible data transmission between all participants.
-NDLCom (Node Level Data Link Communication) defines a simple packet format for data exchange using serial interfaces, which needs fewer resources compared to traditional network technologies like IP.
+These are used to read sensors or control motors distributed across the system.
+Connecting these nodes in a packet based point-to-point network allows for flexible data transmission between all participants.
+NDLCom (Node Level Data Link Communication) defines a simple packet format for data exchange, which needs fewer resources compared to more complex network technologies like IP.
 This allows microcontrollers or FPGAs with limited capabilities to communicate in a network with a PC.
-Point-to-point bytestream based on [UART][1] are viewed a smalled common denominator.
+Point-to-point bytestreams based on [UART][] are viewed as the smallest common denominator.

-_todo: draw tikz-picture with multiple heterogeneous devices connected in a tree-like network_

-The protocol provides a communication infrastructure simiar to the OSI-Layer 3, while it uses [HDLC][2] for Layer 2 message segmentation:
+The protocol provides a communication infrastructure similar to the OSI-Layer 3, while it uses [HDLC][] for Layer 2 message segmentation:

 ![osi_model](doc/osi_model.png)